 John F. Kennedy: Life Before the Presidency

 Born soon after America's entry into the First World War, John Fitzgerald Kennedy was the nation's first president born in the 20th century.
 Both parents hailed from wealthy Boston families with long political histories.
 His maternal grandfather had been mayor of Boston.
 Kennedy's father, Joseph P. Kennedy, had made a fortune in the stock market, entertainment, and other business, managing to take his money out of the stock market just before the crash of 1929.
 Though the ensuing Great Depression gripped the nation, “Jack” and his eight siblings enjoyed a privileged childhood of elite private schools, sailboats, servants, and summer homes.
 Kennedy later claimed that his only experience of the Great Depression came from what he read in books while attending Harvard University.

 For John, this privileged childhood was interrupted repeatedly by chronic bouts of illness.
-Afflicted with an almost constrain stream of ailments, several of which went undiagnosed, Kennedy spent much of his time recuperating.
+Afflicted with an almost constant stream of ailments, several of which went undiagnosed, Kennedy spent much of his time recuperating.

 In 1938, on the eve of the Second World War, President Franklin D. Roosevelt appointed Joseph P. Kennedy, John's father, to the key post of ambassador to the United Kingdom.
 The new ambassador was unsympathetic to British preparedness policies and found a cool reception in London.
 That year, Jack inherited $1 million dollars from his family, but his ambition remained strong.
 While in England with his father, he wrote his senior essay for Harvard University on England's lack of readiness for the Second World War.
 It was published and was well received by critics, becoming a bestseller under the title, Why England Slept.

 World War II Military Service

 The war ended in 1945, but not without a deep cost to the Kennedy family: the oldest son, Joseph Jr., a pilot, was killed on a bombing mission in Europe.
 Handsome and outgoing, Joseph had been the one tapped by his father to become president one day.
 Upon his death, his father's aspirations fell on John.